jomana2006/CPP-Projects/README.md

 The user chooses the operation required and inputs the needed values and the program calculates according to the operation.

-Example, if you chose multiplication, and you enter 5 and 6, then it will calculate 5*6 and output the result.
+Example, if you chose multiplication, and you enter 5 and 6, then it will calculate `5*6` and output the result.

+Complex calculations were calculated using functions in the `cmath` library.